petkaantonov/bluebird/API.md

 #####`.isPending()` -> `boolean`

-See if this `promise` is still pending.
+See if this `promise` is still defer.

 <hr>